simon-ament/Study/content/🚑 Software-Technik/02_maintenance.md

 2. **Process View:** system states and transitions, hierarchies, non-functional requirements (UML state & activity diag.)
 3. **Development View:** project management, workflow, roles, responsibilities, standards, testing plans, roadmaps
 4. **Physical View:** deployment layout, infrastructure, topology, system capacity, configuration management
-5. **Use Cases:** *End-User Perspective* on a systematic & logical information structure (Stories, UML Sequence, Actor Diagrams, Prototypes, Wireframes)
+5. **Use Cases:** *end-user perspective* on a systematic & logical information structure (stories, UML sequence, actor diagrams, prototypes, wireframes)

 ![[Screenshot from 2025-08-07 15-30-29.png|500]]

 ---
 # Wartung / Maintenance
-1. The process of modifying a software system or component after delivery to correct faults, improve performance or other attributes, or adapt to a changed
+1. The process of modifying a software system or component after delivery to correct faults, improve performance or other attributes, or adapt to a changed environment
 2. The process of retaining a hardware system or component in, or restoring it to, a state in which it can perform its required functions (*preventive maintenance*)

 **Übersetzung unglücklich:** Wartung $=$ Reparatur (Wiederherstellung) | maintenance $=$ Erhalten